 We don’t charge a fee for our services unless we are able to recover compensation for your claim.
 And if your case goes to court, we will advance the costs of litigation.
 You won’t have to pay anything up front, and if you don’t recover money, you won’t have to pay anything at all.
 There’s nothing to lose.

 At T. Madden & Associates, P.C., you don’t pay us unless we get you money.
 Let us fight for you and the people you love.
-Contact us to request a completely free consultation right away.
+Contact our Augusta slip and fall attorneys to request a completely free consultation right away.